By-Laws of the Friends of the Loveland Public Library Foundation, Inc. – Loveland, Colorado

 Section 1.
 The Board of Directors shall manage the affairs of The Friends between Annual Meetings and shall direct disbursement of funds.
 It shall fill by appointment any vacancies, whether temporary or long term, occurring in any office or position on the Board of Directors.
 Such appointments shall continue as needed until the next annual meeting.

 Section 2.
-The Board of Directors shall consist of the following: four officers (President, Vice-President, Secretary, Treasurer); no less than three nor more than seven Members at Large.
+The Board of Directors shall consist of the following: four officers (President, Vice-President, Secretary, Treasurer); and no less than three nor more than seven Members at Large.
 The Board of Directors may create other officer position as deemed necessary.

 Section 3.
 The officers of the organization shall be elected by the Board of Directors at the first board meeting following the annual meeting.
 The expectation is that officers shall serve a minimum of two years.